BryanGon13/Aviation-Monopoly/README.md

 ## Acknowledgments
 My mentor Antonio for his support and advice.

-The Code Institute slack community for their quick responses and very helpful feedback!
+The Code Institute slack community for their quick responses and very helpful feedback.